brianbraatz/brianbraatz.github.io/content/post/Articles/_new6/Plex and mole.md

 * **IntelliTest**: The modern successor to Pex for automated test case generation.

 If you’re writing **modern** .NET tests, you’ll want to look into **Microsoft Fakes, IntelliTest, Moq, and JustMock** to get the same benefits Pex and Moles provided.

-Now, go forth and mock everything!
-(In your code, not in real life... unless you're feeling particularly sarcastic today.)